 "Our goal as a lifesaving program is to always provide a safe and ample supply of blood products.
 The need is now," Taylor said.
 "We are calling for all who are healthy, able and eligible to donate today to help us all stand mission ready and save lives."

 When a person contracts SARS-CoV-2, the virus that causes COVID-19, their immune system creates antibodies to fight the virus.
 These antibodies are found in the plasma, the liquid part of blood, Taylor explained.

 Plasma with infection-fighting antibodies is called convalescent plasma, she said.
 Through the blood-donation process, this plasma is collected from a donor who has recovered from COVID-19 and may be transfused into a sick patient who is still fighting the virus, if they qualify for this type of treatment.
 This may boost the immune system of the patient and help with the recovery process, Taylor said.

 “Early research shows plasma from individuals who have recovered from a [COVID-19] infection contains antibodies that can help patients with severe COVID-19 illness,” said Hogg.
 “Early results in convalescent plasma therapy have shown great promise.”

 Several COVID-19 patients in the Military Health System have received convalescent plasma transfusions as part of their treatment, Taylor said.
 The treatment, which must be carried out under and approved protocol, is used for those hospitalized and severely ill with the disease.

-"If a donor believes they meet these requirements, they must first contact the local blood donor center before coming in, and if they qualify, set up an appointment," Army Col. Jason Corley, Army Blood Program director, said.
+"If a donor believes they meet these requirements, they must first contact the local blood donor center before coming in, and if they qualify, set up an appointment," said Army Col. Jason Corley, Army Blood Program director.
 "Once set up, the donor must bring the required documentation and undergo the standard donation procedure.
 Final determination will be made by the medical director or designee."